comprehend/engg-ai-research/README.md

 # Try the approach yourself

 Clone the branch using
-'git clone -b uncertainity-super-tuning https://github.com/comprehend/engg-ai-research.git'
+`git clone -b uncertainity-super-tuning https://github.com/comprehend/engg-ai-research.git`

-Create a vitual env and anctivate it, and navigate into 'uncertainity_super_tuning' branch and install the required libraries using
+Create a vitual env and anctivate it, and navigate into `uncertainity_super_tuning` branch and install the required libraries using
-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

+## Super-tuning
+Super-tuning approach helps models understand negated and uncertainity context better in a given sentence.
+We propose that all models should go through this process before finetuning the model on any domain specific task.
+In our research paper _______________ we have compared the results of super-tuned vs non-super-tuned models sentence embeddings on negation context and it is clear that the super-tuning helps the model embeddings to be more generalized in terms of uncertainity context.
+Below is the depiction of comparision of